Collaborative Ministries

 PAST MINISTRIES:

-+ Diocese of Rockville Center, NY since 1957 and currently serve at:
++ Diocese of Rockville Center, NY beginning in 1957 and currently at:

 PAST MINISTRIES:

-+ Diocese of Charleston, South Carolina since 1994 and currently serve at:
++ Diocese of Charleston, South Carolina beginning in 1985 and currently at:

-+ Diocese of Richmond, Virginia since 1944 and currently serve at:
++ Diocese of Richmond, Virginia beginning in 1944

 + Diocese of Arlington, Virginia from 1994-2012 at: